Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Perfect if you want to tour the museum at your own pace and not join a guided tour.
 With this option, you will save time by skipping the queues at the ticket office.

 Buying your tickets to the Capitoline Museums online is a very good option to save you the entrance queues and ensure your visit.
-This museum operates with time slots to distribute tickets to visitors, so I highly recommend buying your ticket in advance.
+This museum operates with time slots to distribute tickets to visitors, so I highly recommend you to buy your ticket in advance.

-You will be able to explore the rooms full of sculptures, artifacts and archaeological remains of the Roman Empire, at your own pace and without haste because even though you have a fixed entry time you can stay in the Capitoline Museums buildings as long as you want.
+You can explore the rooms full of sculptures, artifacts and archaeological remains of the Roman Empire, at your own pace and without hurry because although you have a fixed time of entry you can stay in the buildings of the Capitoline Museums as long as you want.

 Why I like this option: it is the easiest and cheapest way to visit the Capitoline Museums at your own pace.
 You won't have to stick to a guide's itinerary and you will have time to visit at your own pace.